mathewcarathedathu/core_simulink_api/README.md

 Since the question is asking only for the query functions, much attention wasn't paid towards this functionality.
 For eg. subsystem doesn't have a common input/output bus.
 And the nodes are run individually, not at the subsystem level.

+## Graph Edges
+ The mechnism for transfer of data are represented as graph edges.
+In this implementation, the input port of each block is pointed to the memory location of the output port of the parent.
 ## Model
  This brings everything together.
 The nodes (blocks and subsystems) are held together using a graph topology.
 The list of nodes are stored and a map of connections between them are used to define the replationships.
 Currently blocks and subsystems are treated differently.

 Initial impressions indicate that subsystems and models be defined as a bidirectional graph.
 More details to be fleshed out as the development progresses.

+# Scope for improvment

+Although I have completed the tasks listed, I felt that there is a lot of scope for improvement.
+An incomplete list includes

+1. Right now the model assumes that all ports are connected and that there are no dangling edges.
+A check can be instituted.

+2. Right now data transfer between nodes occurs at the memory level.
+Although in the execution mode I have defined it will work well, it wont hold up in an asynchronous environment.
+For e.g, in a case where each node is running at its own independent rate, this implementation is ripe for memory access errors.
+Although using mutex operations is the obvious choice, a better option may be to use double buffers as we can better ensure availability of memory locations.

+3. Subsystems are currently just assumed to be a big box over a group of blocks.
+A better implementation is to use subsystems as black boxes with the model having no visibility into the inner block architecture and functioning.
+The memory needed for this is already allocated in my implementation, just not fully implemented.

+4. All the fuctionality needed for a typical Simulink user workflow has not been implemented.
+That is a big area for improvement.